 Initial Enrollment: You’re first eligible to enroll in Medicare three months before you turn 65.
 This initial enrollment period lasts for seven months, ending three months after you turn 65.
 If you don’t enroll during this time, you may pay a late enrollment penalty.

 Initial Coverage Enrollment: You have a six-month initial coverage enrollment period to sign up for Part D, the prescription drug benefit.
 This period begins when you first enroll in Medicare Part B.

 Annual Enrollment: You can also change your Medicare Advantage plan during the Annual Enrollment Period, from October 15 to December 7 each year.

 Medicare Advantage Enrollment: Medicare beneficiaries who have already joined a Medicare Advantage plan can switch plans between January 1 and March 31.

 If you’re unsure which Medicare plan might be the best fit for you, our team of professionals at Nesso Group can help you.
 Let us walk you through every step of the process, from assessing which benefits will work best for you to customizing your plan, so all your needs are met.

-With Nesso Medicare, you can rest assured that our team is working to ensure your plan is up to date, depending on your ever-changing situation.
+With Nesso Senior Benefits, you can rest assured that our team is working to ensure your plan is up to date, depending on your ever-changing situation.
 Don’t hesitate to reach out now, so our team can get started on the planning process.